E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-cori.rst.txt

-Quick guide for NERSC Edison using Shifter
+Quick guide for NERSC Cori using Shifter
 ==========================================

 Obtaining the container image